-- 1. Make sure the headlamp control is in the OFF position and open the hood. - 2.
-At the top and inboard side of the headlamp, loosen the three retaining screws. - 3.
-Once the three retaining screws have been removed, disengage the tab at the top center of the headlamp assembly by lifting it up. - 4.
-Slide the headlamp assembly forward disconnecting the snap attachment at the fender. - 5.
-Remove bulb socket from the lamp assembly by turning it counterclockwise and then pull the bulb straight out.
+1. Make sure the headlamp control is in the OFF position and open the hood.

+2. At the top and inboard side of the headlamp, peel the protective cover back from the lower screws and loosen the three retaining screws.

+3. Once the three retaining screws have been removed, disengage the tab at the top center of the headlamp assembly by lifting it up.

+4. Slide the headlamp assembly forward disconnecting the snap attachment at the fender.

+5. Remove bulb socket from the lamp assembly by turning it counterclockwise and then pull the bulb straight out.